biswajitbimoli/kalki/README.md

 ![Screenshot from 2023-01-01 21-56-00](https://user-images.githubusercontent.com/46971615/210178899-e5c66ffd-a470-40aa-8e62-da2d050cbb24.png)

-Here you can see we have, kalki.pycss, service.py and kalkiminify.py files mainly.
+Here you can see we have, kalki.kalki, service.py and kalkiminify.py files mainly.

-## kalki.pycss
+## kalki.kalki

-kalki.pycss is the main file where we will be writing our css code, or more precisely css code with enhanced features.
+kalki.kalki is the main file where we will be writing our css code, or more precisely css code with enhanced features.

 ## service.py

-This is the main file which compiles .pycss files to Browser readable .css file
+This is the main file which compiles .kalki files to Browser readable .css file

 ## kalkiminify.py

-This file minifies css code that is compiled from kalki.pycss
+This file minifies css code that is compiled from kalki.kalki

-Till the time you will need to have exact kalki.pycss name of your .pycss file to compile it to css
+Till the time you will need to have exact kalki.kalki name of your .kalki file to compile it to css

 ## Syntax
-### kalki.pycss follows following syntax rules
+### kalki.kalki follows following syntax rules
-.pycss syntax is as same as .css syntax but with python code integration.
-You can write .css code in .pycss as well, it just extends more features with python code between two @kalki tag.
+.kalki syntax is as same as .css syntax but with python code integration.
+You can write .css code in .kalki as well, it just extends more features with python code between two @kalki tag.

 ```python/css
 * {